1) His Perspective – My Perspective of Life

 a) Conversation with God will be enhanced by a heart preparation, an honest assessment of my priorities, and an awareness of His majesty.

-Psalms 5:3 At daybreak, LORD, You hear my voice; at daybreak I plead my case to You and watch expectantly.
+Psalm 5:3 At daybreak, LORD, You hear my voice; at daybreak I plead my case to You and watch expectantly.

-Psalms 37:7 Be silent before the LORD and wait expectantly for Him.…
+Psalm 37:7 Be silent before the LORD and wait expectantly for Him.…

-Psalms 119:147 I rise before dawn and cry out for help; I put my hope in Your word.
+Psalm 119:147 I rise before dawn and cry out for help; I put my hope in Your word.

 Proverbs 3:5-6 Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths.
 (NKJV)

 Isaiah 50:4 … He awakens Me each morning; He awakens My ear to listen like those being instructed.

 Matthew 6:31-34 “So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’… your heavenly Father knows that you need them.
 But seek first the kingdom of God and His righteousness, and all these things will be provided for you.
 Therefore don’t worry about tomorrow, because tomorrow will worry about itself.
 Each day has enough trouble of its own.”

 Luke 10:38-42 … He (Jesus) entered a village, and a woman named Martha welcomed Him into her home.
 She had a sister named Mary, who also sat at the Lord’s feet and was listening to what He said.
 But Martha was distracted by her many tasks, and she came up and asked, “Lord, don’t You care that my sister has left me to serve alone?
 So tell her to give me a hand.”
 The Lord answered her, “Martha, Martha, you are worried and upset about many things, but one thing is necessary.
 Mary has made the right choice, and it will not be taken away from her.”